Episode 49: Almost Exactly Like Ragnarok, Only Different

 fellow up to?"

-He pointed forward, where a Dutchman -- somewhat better dressed than the
+He pointed forward, where a Dutchman, somewhat better dressed than the

-to the foredeck.
+the foredeck.
 The man heaved this aside to reveal a deck gun, a pile of

 explosives, and a detonator.